The website www.sympany.ch cannot be displayed correctly. Please update your browser: https://browsehappy.com

 The Federal Law on Sickness Insurance stipulates that “policyholders contribute to the costs of the benefits provided for them.”
 The implications of this are that, if you are ill and visit the doctor, buy medications or have been in hospital, you pay some of the costs yourself.
 This applies to basic insurance >

-However, a cost contribution may also be required for other insurance.
-The cost contribution in supplementary insurance explained >
+However, a co-payment may also be required for other insurance.
+The co-payment in supplementary insurance explained >

-In basic insurance, the cost contribution comprises the franchise, the deductible and the hospital contribution.
-Sympany keeps you updated on the situation with regard to your cost contribution: it is indicated on every benefit statement and can be quickly and easily checked anytime in mySympany.
+In basic insurance, the co-payment comprises the deductible, the retention fee and the hospital contribution.
+Sympany keeps you updated on the situation with regard to your co-payment: it is indicated on every benefit statement and can be quickly and easily checked anytime in mySympany.

 Good to know:

-• You don’t have to pay a cost contribution for special benefits during pregnancy.
-From the 13th week of pregnancy up to eight weeks after the birth, you won’t have to pay a cost contribution for treatments relating to illnesses or accidents either.
+• You don’t have to pay a co-payment for special benefits during pregnancy.
+From the 13th week of pregnancy up to eight weeks after the birth, you won’t have to pay a co-payment for treatments relating to illnesses or accidents either.
 More information about pregnancy >

 • If you have included accident cover in your basic insurance, you must contribute to the costs of medical treatment following an accident.
-This cost contribution doesn’t apply if you have accident insurance through your employer.
+This co-payment doesn’t apply if you have accident insurance through your employer.
 More information on accident insurance >

 This is the amount that you have to pay from your own pocket for your health care every year.
-If these costs exceed your annual franchise, Sympany pays 90 percent of the additional costs (10 percent is your deductible).
+If these costs exceed your annual deductible, Sympany pays 90 percent of the additional costs (10 percent is your retention fee).

 Insured persons residing in Switzerland:

-You independently decide the amount of your franchise.
-The rule is: the higher the franchise, the lower the premium.
-The franchise can be altered as of 1 January of each year.
+You independently decide the amount of your deductible.
+The rule is: the higher the deductible, the lower the premium.
+The deductible can be altered as of 1 January of each year.
 The deadlines are:

-Please note: Sympany must receive your notification no later than 5 pm on the last working day before these deadlines.
-The postmark does not count, so please allow for public holidays in December.
+Please note: The notification by telephone or post must be received by Sympany by no later than 5 pm on the last working day before these deadlines.

-You have a choice of the following franchises (amounts in CHF):
+You have a choice of the following deductibles (amounts in CHF):

 Adults